MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-device-based-reset-and-recovery.md

 The order of recovery is altered, and in some cases certain reset mechanisms bypassed altogether, for certain types of failures.
 For example, if a command timeout occurs while toggling airplane mode, the OS does not toggle Airplane Mode to fix it.
 If the MBB device does not respond to any MBIM commands, then the OS will engage the Device-based reset mechanisms directly.

 For UDE client drivers that enable an MBIM function, Windows 10, version 1809 contains a new API that can be used to request a reset whenever the UDECx client driver detects an error.
-The following section describes these new device-based reset mechanims including FLDR, PLDR, and UDECx reset for PCI.
+The following section describes these new device-based reset mechanisms including FLDR, PLDR, and UDECx reset for PCI.

 ## Device-based resets